 About Ryan Waters (Expedition Manager/Guide)

 In 2010, Ryan Waters and Cecilie Skog completed a 1,117 mile/1,800 kilometer Antarctic ski expedition over 70 days from Berkner Island in the Ronne/Filchner Sea to the South Pole, continuing to the Ross Sea to complete the first ski traverse of Antarctica without resupplies or the use of kites.
 He and Eric Larsen skied unsupported to the North Pole in Spring 2014, completing the journey in 53 days, making Ryan the first American to complete the Adventurers Grand Slam with unsupported full ski trips to both poles.
 He is the first American to ski unsupported full length trips to both poles and has also guided a 44 day full unsupported Messner/Fuchs route and 53 day unsupported Hercules Inlet route trips as well as several Last Degree trips to the South Pole.
 Ryan has a Master Polar Guide certification from the IPGA.

 - Day 1.
-Arrive at Winnipeg International Airport and check in to the Hilton Hotel.
+Arrive at trip start location and check in to the Hotel.

 - Day 2.
 Morning meet at Hotel.
 Gear check and review.
 Transfer to Cabin near.
 Evening presentation: Melting; Last Race to the Pole.